enisn/AutoFilterer/README.md

  # AutoFilterer

 AutoFilterer is a mini filtering & querying framework for .NET Standard.
-The project aims applying automatic filters in Open API 3.0 specifications unlike oData or graphql.
-All parameters are supported Open API 3.0 specifications and REST.
+The project aims applying filters automatically in Open API 3.0 specifications unlike oData or graphql.
+All parameters are supported Open API 3.0 specifications and RESTful.
-As summary, this project aims to create queries without writing any of query with **IQueryable**.
-Just prepare your filter model and apply it into your Db Entity.
+This project aims to create queries without writing any of LINQ Expression with **IQueryable**.
+Just prepare your filter model and apply it into your DbSet/IQueryable.

-Generated queries supports Entity Framework and MongoDB.
+- ✅ Generated queries are tested on **Entity Framework** and **MongoDB**.

-> This library **does not** generate directly database queries.
+> This library **does not** generate database queries directly.
 It generates LINQ Expressions.

 You can visit [Wiki](../../wiki) for more documents